CS520-Fall2023/hw1-solution/expense_tracker/README.md

 5. ...

 ### Other examples of violated non-functional requirement
-1. Security (or Modularity): No data encapsulation is implemented to protect transaction data.
+1. Integrity or Security or Modularity: No data encapsulation is implemented to protect transaction data.
-2. Debuggability (or Usability): The code generally lacks proper data error handling mechanisms.
+2. Debuggability or Usability: The code generally lacks proper data error handling mechanisms.
 The InputValidation class now provides some data error handling.
 3. Modularity: The code does not demonstrate a high level of modularity. in the ```ExpenseTrackerView.java```, there is a mix of view-related code and controller-related code.
 Could apply the MVC pattern as described in the MVC section.
 4. Testability: The code often does not facilitate testing.
 In the ```ExpenseTrackerApp``` class, the main method directly creates instances of the ```ExpenseTrackerView``` and sets it as visible.
 This makes it difficult to write unit tests for the application logic, as it tightly couples the view and controller.
 Additionally the unit test suite does not seem adequate (i.e. too few test cases).
 5. ...